 And what’s a good party with no food?
-We had a ton of fun brainstorming and coming up with fun Hunger Games themed foods.
+We had a ton of fun brainstorming and coming up with fun Hunger Games party foods.
 Unfortunately, I forgot to take photos of several of my favorite themed foods, so you’ll have to use your imagination!

 We had Thresh and Rue’s Fresh Picked Fruit, Gale’s Squirrel on a Stick (meatballs), Katniss’ Goat Cheese Snacks, Peeta Bread, Pickle Spears…

-cornucopia Crescent Rolls, Peeta’s Cheesy buns.
+Cornucopia Crescent Rolls, Peeta’s Cheesy buns.
 We divided the food into Districts, each reflecting the food that particular district would have provided in the books.

 We had Capitol Spirits (punch) and nightlock (fresh berries) as well.